Edgar Valdez Villarreal: Biography

 Valdez was born and raised in Laredo, Texas.
 He was a popular high school football player.
-His nickname La Barbie came from his American football coach at United High School; because of his white skin, blue eyes and facial features, he was compared to a Ken doll.
+His nickname La Barbie came from his American football coach at United High School; because of his blond hair and blue eyes, he was compared to a Ken doll.

 Valdez's first arrest came at the age of 19 in Texas, where he was charged with criminally negligent homicide for running over a middle-school counselor with his truck while speeding down a Laredo street.
 He was not indicted.
 He became a marijuana dealer on the streets of Laredo while he was in high school.
 He turned down his father's offer of financing a college education in order to focus on his business, but was soon indicted on charges of distributing marijuana.
 To avoid capture he fled to Mexico, where he allegedly joined the Beltrán-Leyva Cartel and quickly moved up through the ranks due to his connections in the US.

 He collaborated with both the DEA and the FBI while working as a drug trafficker.

 Los Negros

 Valdez came to lead the enforcement gang called Los Negros, who were engaged in a territorial dispute in the Nuevo Laredo region against Los Zetas.
 Los Negros orchestrated kidnappings and recruited operatives, including corrupt police officers, military personnel and federal agents, according to the attorney general's office.
 While the group was allegedly controlled directly by Valdez, it used to be overseen by the Beltrán-Leyva Cartel.

 According to Mexican media reports, shortly after the death of cartel leader Arturo Beltrán Leyva on December 16, 2009, Valdez began to dispute the cartel's leadership and its territory; in 2010 one faction was led by Valdez and Gerardo Alvarez-Vasquez, while the other was led by Arturo's brother Héctor Beltrán Leyva and his lieutenant Sergio Villarreal Barragán.

-In August 2010 four decapitated bodies were found hanging from a bridge in Cuernavaca, along with a message warning anyone helping Valdez of a similar fate.
+In August 22 of 2010 four decapitated bodies were found hanging from a bridge in Cuernavaca, along with a message warning anyone helping Valdez of a similar fate.
 Both sides engaged in similarly gruesome tactics intended to ward off the other; over 150 deaths are allegedly linked to the dispute.

 US government reports allege that Los Negros has been known to employ local gangs such as MS-13 and the Mexican Mafia to carry out murders and other illegal activities.